Skip to content

 cs lewis, Mere Christianity, Book I, Chapter 2

-The moment you say that one set of moral ideas can be better than another, you are, in fact, measuring them both by a standard.
+The moment you say that one set of moral ideas can be better than another, you are, in fact, measuring them both by a standard, saying that one of them conforms to that standard more nearly than the other.

 cs lewis, Mere Christianity, Book I, Chapter 2